 Complications From Poor Sleep

-An affect on emotions and social interactions
+An effect on emotions and social interactions

 Kent Hospital, a member of Care New England is proud to introduce three new doctors to their robust pulmonary and sleep medicine program.
-Through an affiliation between Care New England and Brigham and Women’s Hospital, we are as committed as ever to serving the health needs of our community and the region and are continually expanding to meet the ever changing health care demands of our patients.
+Through an affiliation between Care New England and Brigham and Women’s Hospital, we are as committed as ever to serving the health needs of our community and the region and are continually expanding to meet the ever-changing health care demands of our patients.